Contemporary Arts, Traditional and Ancestral Crafts, Community Ritualist and Shrine Maker. Theatre and Cultural Festivals creator & designer.

 I am a visual artist, animist and ritualist with a diverse and eclectic arts practice working within the mediums of community-engaged rites and celebrations, site-specific installations, theatre/ performance and ritual crafts.

-This knowledge and wisdom is integrated into my practice as an Ancestral Lineage Healing practitioner – it is the Medicine of the Ancestors, a pragmatic and expansive way of integrating the healing and creative processes, both personally and culturally.
+This knowledge and wisdom is integrated into my practice both with my ancestors and facilitating others in Ancestral Lineage Healing – it is the Medicine of the Ancestors, a pragmatic and expansive way of integrating the healing and creative processes, both personally and culturally.

 Kith and Kin

-For Ancestral Lineage Repair sessions, Consultations, experiential workshops, media opportunities, speaking engagements, podcast requests Site specific collaborations with landscapes, communities and seasons, please be in touch
+Ancestral Lineage Repair sessions, Creative Consultations, experiential art/craft based workshops or Site specific collaborations with landscapes, communities and seasons.